Creatine transporter defect: Signs and symptoms

 Generally, the majority of individuals with creatine transporter defect express the following symptoms with varying levels of severity: developmental delay and regression, intellectual disability, and abnormalities in expressive and cognitive speech.
 However, several studies have shown a wider variety of symptoms including, but not limited to attention deficit and hyperactivity with impulsivity, myopathy, hypotonia, semantic-pragmatic language disorder, oral dyspraxia, extrapyramidal movement disorder, constipation, absent speech development, seizures, and epilepsy.
 Furthermore, symptoms can significantly vary between hemizygous males and heterozygous females, although, symptoms are generally more severe in hemizygous males.
 Hemizygous males more commonly express seizures, growth deficiency, severe intellectual disability, and severe expressive language impairment.
 Heterozygous females more commonly express mild intellectual disability, impairments to confrontational naming and verbal memory, and learning and behavior problems.

 Genetics

 CTD is caused by pathogenic variants in SLC6A8, located at Xq28.
+Over 60 variants in SLC6A8 have been reported.
 SLC6A8 contains 13 exons and spreads across 8.5 kb of genomic DNA (gDNA).
 The presence of hemizygous variants in males and heterozygous variants in females in SLC6A8 provides evidence that CTD is inherited in an X-linked recessive manner.
 This usually results in hemizygous males having severe symptoms, while heterozygous female carriers tend to have less severe and more varying symptoms.